Upper Middle Petrol Head Drives John Regis' Jensen-Healey and MGB Racing Car (with bonus video!).

 Comparing the two cars with their widely differing levels of engine and suspension sophistication is, therefore, an apples versus oranges proposition.
 Or is it?

-The first thing the driver notices when clambering into the MG - apart from it being left hand drive, and need to negotiate over the side intrusion bar and into the snugly fitted race seat with its five-point harness - is that the car feels very tall, open and sparse.
+The first thing the driver notices when clambering into the MG - apart from it being left hand drive, and the need to negotiate over the side intrusion bar and into the snugly fitted race seat with its five-point harness - is that the car feels very tall, open and sparse.
 This feeling is heightened by the lack of windscreen (there's only a very low perspex wind deflector forward of the cabin), while the spartan nature of the interior is, of course, pure race car.
 There's an original rubberised MG steering wheel, stock gauges, a kill switch, an aluminium gear knob and not much else!

 Even at idle, the B's quite loud, the corollary of a race-spec engine and not much sound deadening.
 It doesn't take much to turn up the volume, either; the throttle is super sensitive and easily blipped - on purpose or not!